nio-blocks/control_bands/README.md

 -   **band_data**: A dictionary with data about the control bands for the signal's group
   - **value**: The value of the signal
-  - **mean**: The mean of the band (exclusive of the signal's value)
+  - **mean**: The mean of the band, exclusive of the signal's value.
-  - **deviation**: The size of the band (exclusive of the signal's value).
+  - **deviation**: The size of the band, exclusive of the signal's value.
 Equal to 0 if there is only one value in the band.
 This is equal to the mean of the moving ranges.
   - **deviations**: How many band sizes this signal's value is from the mean.
 Equal to 0 if there is only one value in the band.